 NI has applied an industry-proven approach to addressing product issues by organizing all crashes into distinct categories and focused on investigating and addressing the top 20 crash categories, approximately 28 percent, of all reported crashes.
-NI has been working diligently to resolve the top reported crashes and 16 percent of all LabVIEW crashes reported have been fixed in LabVIEW 2012.
+NI has been working diligently to resolve the top reported crashes in every new version following the release of this technology.

 NI has also enhanced the LabVIEW platform such that the company can get additional information when a crash occurs, giving NI the ability to better address additional reported crashes.

-Because of NIER and those customers who have taken advantage of it, LabVIEW 2012 is a more stable platform than previous versions.
+Because of NIER and those customers who have taken advantage of it, newer versions provide a significantly more stable platform than previous versions.
 NI will continue to make additional improvements to the stability of the LabVIEW platform through the assistance of customer reported crash reports via NIER.

 Traditionally, CAR prioritization depends on three inputs: the existence of a workaround, the potential impact to users, and the amount of development time necessary to implement a fix for the problem.
 For example, with a one-year release cycle for LabVIEW, the required development time has a major impact on whether a solution is implemented in the upcoming version or deferred to a future version.
 Each of the three inputs is equally considered in prioritizing a CAR.
 Moving forward, the NIER will help provide additional information on how many users are affected by a particular issue.
 Additionally, the potential effect of the issue on a customer will play a bigger part in the determination of a fix.